The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 As noted above, this guidance note deals with those who left the UK on or after 6 April 2013.
 The position for those coming to the UK after this date can be found in the Residence ― issues on coming to the UK (2013/14 onwards) guidance note.

 This note deals only with income tax.
-The rules for capital gains tax (CGT) are covered in the Capital gains tax on leaving the UK guidance note.
+The rules for capital gains tax (CGT) are covered in the UK capital gains tax liability of temporary non-residents guidance note.

 Inheritance tax (IHT) is based on domicile, not residence.
 However, a long-term resident may be deemed domiciled for IHT.
-A carefully timed departure may protect a non-domiciliary from IHT, see the Domicile guidance note.
+A carefully timed departure may protect a non-domiciliary from IHT, see the Domicile and Deemed domicile for income tax and capital gains tax (2017/18 onwards) guidance notes.

 This guidance note does not consider planning for national insurance contributions.
 For the national insurance position, see: